Have You Or a Loved one received a Wegovy Health Insurance Denial? We Can Help.

 In a clinical trial, participants taking Wegovy over a 68-week period lost, on average, 15% of their body weight.
 In addition to Wegovy, these participants also exercised more and ate fewer calories.

-Wegovy is manufactured by Novo Nordisk.
-The same pharmaceutical company makes Ozempic.
-Ozempic also contains semaglutide, but it is not FDA approved for weight loss.
+Wegovy is manufactured by Novo Nordisk – the same pharmaceutical company that makes Ozempic.
+Ozempic contains the same active ingredient semaglutide, but it is not FDA approved for weight loss.
 (It is FDA approved for type 2 diabetes.)
 That said, doctors sometimes prescribe Ozempic off-label for weight loss.

 What is Obesity?

 Obesity is a chronic condition characterized by excessive accumulation of body fat, resulting in an unhealthy weight.
-It increases the risk of certain health problems including heart disease, type 2 diabetes, sleep apnea and certain cancers.
+In June 2013, the American Medical Association (AMA) voted to acknowledge obesity as a disease requiring treatment and prevention.
+Earlier, the National Institutes of Health (NIH) called obesity a disease in 1998 and the American Obesity Society named obesity a disease in 2008.
+Obesity increases the risk of certain health problems including heart disease, type 2 diabetes, sleep apnea and certain cancers.
 Obesity is determined by Body Mass Index (BMI), which is calculated by dividing an individual’s weight in kilograms by the square of their height in meters.
 A BMI greater than or equal to 30 is considered obese.
 (A BMI 25 ≤ 30 is overweight.)

 Who Can Take Wegovy?